-I. Passer A12 inside the tackle box is looking for an open receiver.
+- I. Passer A12 inside the tackle box is looking for an open receiver.
 Before or just as he releases the ball, A12 is hit from the side at the ribs, thigh or knee by B79, who dives forward and leads with the crown (top) of his helmet.
 This occurs in the (a) first half; (b) second half.
 RULING: Foul by B79 for targeting his opponent and initiating contact with the top of his helmet.
 15 yards, first down.
-B79 is automatically disqualified (a) for the remainder of the game. (b) for the remainder of the game and the first half of the next game.
+B79 is automatically disqualified (a) for the remainder of the game. (b) for the remainder of the game and the first half of the next game. - II.
+Player number 21 for the home team is disqualified late in the 3rd quarter for targeting with the crown of the helmet.
+This was number 21's third targeting foul in the season.
+RULING: Enforce the 15-yard penalty for targeting and number 21 is disqualified.
+That player may remain in the team area for the balance of the game.
+If a player receives a 3rd Targeting foul within the same season, in addition to being disqualified for that game, the player will receive a one-game suspension in that team's next scheduled game.
+While serving this suspension, this player may not be in the team area nor in the playing enclosure.